pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 ## Description

-**pdjr-skplugin-interfacewatchdog** implements one or more watchdogs on one or more Signal K interfaces, triggering an exception when throughput on an interface falls through some specified threshold rate.
+**pdjr-skplugin-interfacewatchdog** implements one or more watchdogs on one or more Signal K interfaces, triggering an exception if throughput on an interface falls to some specified threshold rate.

 Each watchdog logs key events to the server log and issues Signal K